georgiy-pruss/Mini-C99-Compiler/README.md

 ### Description

 The input file is compiled with `cc` into assembler file (default name is `a.s`).
-The GNU compiler or rather assembler can compile it into an executable (`gcc a.s -o a.exe`), or later `cc` will be able to translate it into an executable file (that's the plan).
+The MinGW-32 GNU compiler or rather assembler can compile it into an executable (`gcc a.s -o a.exe`), or later `cc` will be able to translate it into an executable file using an assembly program -- working on that now.

 ### Comments, Preprocessor (#include, #define, #pragma etc)

 Comments can be both the C comments (inline and multi-line `/*...*/`) and the C++ end-of-line comments (`//...`).
-Any text starting with `#` is also treated as a a comment, that is all the preprocessor directives are ignored, although they can be present in the program text — that's proably good for includes, but bad for defines.
+Any text starting with `#` is also treated as a a comment, that is all the preprocessor directives are ignored, although they can be present in the program text —- that's proably good for includes, but bad for defines.

 ### Number, Character, String literals